immutable-js/immutable-js/README.md

 subscribing to changes throughout the model is a dead-end and new data can only ever be passed from above.

-This model of data flow aligns well with the architecture of [React](http://facebook.github.io/react/) and especially well with an application designed using the ideas of [Flux](http://facebook.github.io/flux/docs/overview.html).
+This model of data flow aligns well with the architecture of [React][] and especially well with an application designed using the ideas of [Flux][].

 When data is passed from above rather than being subscribed to, and you're only interested in doing work when something has changed, you can use equality.